Also known as:

-Green apple aphid ( Aphis pomi).
-These 2.3 mm-sized green aphids occur on woody crops, such as apple, pear and hawthorn.
-Green apple aphids are found everywhere in Europe, North Africa and North America.
+Green apple aphid (Aphis pomi).
+These 2.3 mm large green aphids occur on woody crops such as apple, pear and hawthorn.
+Green apple aphids are found throughout Europe, North Africa and North America.

-This aphid overwinters as an egg on the tree or shrub.
-Female aphids hatch from the eggs in the spring and populate the new shoots in June and July.
-In August, winged aphids that lay eggs on young twigs.
+This louse overwinters as an egg on the tree or shrub.
+The eggs hatch into female lice in the spring, which populate the new shoots in June and July.
+In August, winged aphids lay eggs on young twigs.
 The green apple aphid overwinters as an egg.
-The aphids secrete honeydew, on which sooty mold can form.
-Ants often appear with the aphids to “milk” them for honeydew.
+The aphids secrete honeydew, which can cause sooty mold to form.
+Ants often appear near the aphids to ‘milk’ them for the honeydew.

-The damage to the trees and shrubs is minor – it is mainly optical because the curled leaves and sooty mold look unattractive.
+The damage to the trees and shrubs is minor – this is mainly optical because the curled leaves and sooty mold look unattractive.

 Where to find